-We’re pleased to share an online exhibition of Michael Cook’s most recent photographic series, Fake.
+We’re pleased to share Michael Cook’s most recent photographic series, Fake.

 Shot in remote locations across the central Australian desert, Fake follows an Indigenous couple and their adopted child on a road trip through the outback.
 As we follow the story, the family who are decked out with luxury clothing and goods, gradually become more immersed in the ancient landscape.